Shingon Buddhism: Sources

 The teachings of Shingon are based on Mahayana texts, and early Buddhist tantras.
 The key esoteric sources are the Mahāvairocana Sūtra (大日経, Dainichi-kyō), the Vajraśekhara Sūtra (金剛頂経, Kongōchō-kyō), and the Susiddhikara Sūtra (蘇悉地経, Soshitsuji-kyō).
 Important Mahayana sutras in Shingon include the Lotus Sutra, the Brahmajāla Sūtra and Heart Sutra.
 Kūkai wrote commentaries on all three.

-Shingon derives form the early period of Indian Vajrayana (then known as Mantrayana, the Vehicle of Mantras).
+Shingon derives from the early period of Indian Vajrayana (then known as Mantrayana, the Vehicle of Mantras).
 Unlike Tibetan Buddhism, which focuses on the Anuttarayoga Tantras, which are tantras that arose at a later date of Indian Buddhism, Shingon bases itself on earlier works like the Mahavairocana which generally lack the antinomian uses of sexual yoga, taboo substances and charnel ground imagery found in the later tantras.
 Nevertheless, the concept of "great bliss" (tairaku) and the transformation of desire (and other defilements) into wisdom is found in Shingon.

 Another important sutra in Shingon is the Prajñāpāramitānaya-sūtra (Jp.
 Hannyarishukyō, Taishō vol. 8, no. 243).
 This is a late "tantric" Prajñaparamita sutra in 150 lines which was translated by Amoghavajra and which contains various verses and seed syllables which encapsulate the Prajñaparamita teaching.
 The Hannyarishukyō is used extensively in Shingon as part of daily recitation and ritual practice.
 The full Sanskrit title is Mahāsukhavajra-amoghasamaya-sūtra (Ch.
 Dale jingang bukong zhenshi sanmohe jing, Sutra of the Vow of Fulfilling the Great Perpetual Enjoyment and Benefiting All Sentient Beings Without Exception).

 Another important source for the Shingon school is the Awakening of Faith and a commentary on it called the On the Interpretation of Mahāyāna (Shi Moheyan lun 釈摩訶衍論, Japanese: Shakumakaen-ron, Taisho no. 1668), which was traditionally attributed to Nagarjuna (though it is likely an East Asian composition).

 Finally, the works of Kūkai are key sources in Shingon Buddhism, including his various commentaries on the key esoteric texts of Shingon as well as original works like his magnum opus, the ten volume Jūjū shinron (Treatise on Ten Levels of Mind) and the shorter summary Hizō hōyaku (Precious Key to the Secret Treasury).